appleboy/facebook-action/README.md

 * `FB_VERIFY_TOKEN`: The token used to verify facebook.
 * `FB_TO`: Recipient is who the message was sent to (required).
 * `APP_SECRET`: The app secret from the facebook developer portal.
+* `FB_VERIFY`: verifying webhooks on the Facebook Developer Portal.

 ## Template variable